Last Updated on July 25, 2022 by Manager Access

 In many situations, you will want to vent your portable generator’s exhaust away from your work area to a better-vented area.

 This is vital in enclosed shops, when bringing your generator in the garage during a storm, or even for using it in your RV.

-A generator exhaust extension bolts to your generator’s exhaust and allows for your exhaust fumes to be routed outside of your working area.
+A generator exhaust extension bolts to your generator’s exhaust and allows your exhaust fumes to be routed outside of your working area.

 These can be bought online in a kit for your RV, but for portable generators, you will have to get a little crafty.
 Luckily, I am going to show you how to make an exhaust extension for your portable generator for under $20.

-1. Find The Diameter Of Your Generator’s Exhaust
+1. Find the Diameter of Your Generator’s Exhaust

 To ensure that you are going to have a secure connection from your exhaust extension to your exhaust, you will need to measure the diameter of the portable generator’s exhaust.